myname-random/dominos/tiles/README.md

 ### Bare Tiles

-Depending on the filament selected for the print, you may not need to color the markings on the dominos and can use them bare.
-Selecting a more matte filament would be beneficial as anything with a particularly glossy filament may be hard to easily differentiate.
+You can certainly choose to use the tiles bare without any modifications.
+Selecting a matte filament will likely help with legibility if that is important to how you want to use the tiles.

 ![Domino with round uncolored pips](img/PipRound.jpg "Domino with Round Pips")

 ### Hand Painted

-The set can be printed bare and then painted by hand.
-If a unique color is desired per number then this may be the most reasonable depending on your printer setup.
+You can print the tiles bare and then paint them by hand.
+If a unique color is desired per number, and you only want to make one or two sets, then this may be the most reasonable depending on your printer setup.

 There are a number of acrylic paint markers available that would make this easier, but any model painting method you prefer works great too.

 ### Pip Inserts

-As an alternative to multicolor printing or hand painting, configure a set using the pips with the hole type.
+As an alternative to multicolor printing or hand painting, configure your tile set using pips with the hole type.
 This will allow the tiles to be printed in one color and small pip inserts to be generated in one or more alternate colors.
 The inserts can then be press fit (or glued if you prefer) into the tiles.

+Selecting the _SamePipSize_ option will generate all the pips with the smallest required size (so the 1 tile will have the same size pip as the 18 tile in a DounleEighteen set).
+This would allow you to find the right print settings for the pips and re-use those settings for all tile values.
+To achieve this though, all the pips will be smaller.

 ### Two Tone Multicolor with Layer Swap